jeremymarc/JmABBundle/Resources/doc/index.md

 http://url.com/?variation_parameter -> http://url.com/?b

-If you want to insert the Google Analytics Content Experiment script, just insert the {{ GAexperimentScript }} variable in the template.
-It will be automatically replaced by the javascript with the Template experiment code.
+If you want to insert the Google Analytics Content Experiment script (for AB Testing), just insert the {{ GAexperimentScript }} variable in the template.
+It will be automatically replaced by the GA JavaScripts (only if you have specified the experiment code in the Template).

 You can load a Template from a controller using TemplateManager :
 $this->get('jm_ab.template_manager')->renderTemplate('name') or ;
 $this->get('jm_ab.template_manager')->renderTemplate('template:name',
 $vars);
 Note that 'template:' and $vars are optionals.

+NOTE : if you are using SonataAdminBundle, the Bundle is coming with the configuration files to manage your Templates.